 - Viennese Strudel

-Thin, flaky pastry dough layered with sweet or savory filling, Viennese Strudels date back hundreds of years ago, and are staple treats in Austria.
-The word "strudel" originates from the German word "whirlpool", which is what the strudels physically resembles after they are rolled up.
+Thin, flaky pastry dough layered with a sweet or savory filling, Viennese Strudels date back hundreds of years ago and are staple treats in Austria.
+The word "strudel" originates from the German word "whirlpool," which is what the strudels physically resemble once rolled up.
 Although the fillings can vary, the most popular strudels in Austria are sweet, tart apple strudels.
 Travelers can visit bakeries and learn the secret to making a classic Viennese apple strudel while sampling these delicious pastries.

 - Belvedere Palace

 The Belvedere Palace is a historic building complex located in Vienna on a UNESCO World Heritage park.
 This grand complex features two Baroque palaces, the Orangery and the Palace Stables, as well as the Belvedere Museum.
-Visitors can stand in awe before timeless pieces of priceless art, some dating back to over 800 years, spanning from the Middle Ages to today's modern day.
-Outside of the complex, walk around the visibly stunning manicured gardens, perfect for a peaceful stroll after touring the magnificent interior of the palaces and museum.
+Visitors can stand in awe before timeless pieces of priceless art, some dating back over 800 years, from the Middle Ages to today.
+Outside the complex, walk around the visibly stunning manicured gardens, perfect for a peaceful stroll after touring the magnificent interior of the palaces and museum.

 Already booked on one of our packages to Austria?
 See everything you need to know before you go.